DISHDevEx/iot/aws/terragrunt_template/README.md

 Note:

-Please DONT commit this 'terraform.tfvars' file into any repository or in any publicly accessible location.
+Please DONT commit this 'provider.tfvars' file into any repository or in any publicly accessible location.

 If you are interested in using HashiCorp Vault for secrets management, then please ensure to have a running HashiCorp Vault system with valid 'address', authentication 'token' and 'secrets path' with required secrets.

 Please ensure to create the secrets as per the respective data type defined in the respective module - 'variables.tf' file.

-5. Set environment variables required for S3 backend initialization in Terragrunt by following below steps:

-   a) Update the respective values for the environment variables in 'set-env-vars.sh' file.

-   b) To set these environment variables, you can run the following command:

-      #Command:
+5. Create a 's3_backend.tfvars.json' file in the same directory with following data - This helps the Terragrunt to pickup the backend variable values directly from this file.

+   {
+     "_comment_1": "Below values are used to set the configuration for S3 backend defined in 'terragrunt.hcl' file", "aws_region": "xxxxxxxx",
+     "profile": "xxxxxxxxxxxx",
+     "backend_bucket_name": "xxxxxxxxxxxxx",
+     "backend_bucket_key": "xxxxxxxxxxx",
+     "backend_dynamodb_table_name": "xxxxxxxxxxxx"
+   }

+   To pass these variables values from the json file to Terragrunt, please execute below command.

+   #CLI command:
-       Linux and mac OS: source ./set-env-vars.sh
+   Linux and mac OS CLI: export TG_VAR_FILE=s3_backend.tfvars.json Windows CMD: SET TG_VAR_FILE=s3_backend.tfvars.json
-       Windows OS: Use 'SET' command to set the environment variables

 ## Module Inputs
 If you are interested in using HashiCorp Vault for secrets management, then please follow below steps: